aldur/aldur.github.io/_posts/2025-06-26-yubikey-agent.md

 - It asks the Yubikey to generate an elliptic curve (ECC256) key pair in the PIV Authentication slot.
-- Then it creates a self-signed X509 certificate to wrap the public key and make it available to clients (our SSH agent) through PKCS#11 interface.
+- Then it creates a self-signed X509 certificate to wrap the public key and make it available to clients (our SSH agent) through the PKCS#11 interface.

 [This Yubikey
 tutorial](https://developers.yubico.com/PIV/Guides/PIV_Walk-Through.html)